quietui/quiet/docs/docs/components/lorem-ipsum.md

 ### Seeding the generator

 By default, the generator will produce random content every time it runs.
-If you want to force the output to be the same every time, provide a seed number using the `seed` attribute.
+If you want to force the output to be the same every time, provide a non-zero seed number using the `seed` attribute.

 ```html {.example}
 <quiet-slider